arb/tacky/README.md

 [![Current Version](https://img.shields.io/npm/v/tacky.svg)](https://www.npmjs.org/package/tacky)
 [![Build Status](https://travis-ci.org/continuationlabs/tacky.svg)](https://travis-ci.org/continuationlabs/tacky)

-tacky adds a new handler named `cache` that can be used on any route that is a "get" method. tacky will try to serve a value from the server cache if present.
-If the value is not in the server cache, it will call a `hydrate` function, reply with the result and the cache the value in the server cache for subsequent requests. tacky stores values in a hapi server cache provision.
+tacky adds a new handler named `cache` that can be used on any route that is a `GET` method. tacky will try to serve a value from the server cache first if present.
+If the value is not in the server cache, it will call `hydrate()`, reply with the result and then cache the value in the server cache for subsequent requests. tacky stores values in a hapi server cache provision.
 It does *not* just set the response cache headers.

 ## Example
 _copied from examples/defualt.js_